Michael1388/ASP.NET-CMS-Web-Project/README.md

 The project was accomplished using Microsoft's Visual Studio, pushing newly coded story modules to the master stored on Azure.
 I gained more experience using Git and the Azure DevOpscloud services platform which was setup to coordinate the team's efforts.
 The project was managed using the Agile Scrum Framework having a Sprint Planning Session, Daily Stand-ups and Weekly Code Retrospectives.

+## About Page

+## Create and Edit pages and functions

+## Rental Histories Index page, sorting, accordian dropdown, editing, deleting and details.